antondrob/woocommerce-mcb-gateway/README.md

-# woocommerce-mcb-gateway
-MCB WooCommerce Payment Gateway
+# MCB WooCommerce Payment Gateway
 Allows your customers to pay for order via MCB Payment Gateway.